To go directly to the section you are looking for, click on one of the following topics:

 Studies have shown that in RA patients with gum disease, patients experiencing loss of jaw bone had RA-associated bone erosions in other joints and that in RA patients, the severity of gum disease tracks with the severity of their RA disease activity.
 Other findings include the following:

-- P. gingivalis, one of the main bacteria responsible for gum disease can lead to earlier onset, faster progression and greater severity of RA, including increased damage to bone and cartilage.
+- Porphyromonas gingivalis (P. gingivalis), one of the main bacteria responsible for gum disease can lead to earlier onset, faster progression and greater severity of RA, including increased damage to bone and cartilage.

 - Gum disease is established and often more severe in patients with RA and characteristics of gum disease are similar in patients with early and established RA.